SacramentoCAR ACCIDENT ATTORNEY

 If you do miss the statute of limitations, it means you cannot take the other party to court.
 You cannot make someone pay even if you can prove they are responsible for the accident.
 You lose all ability to hold him or her liable for the auto accident and must pay for your expenses yourself.

-Prevent this from happening by calling Kreeger Law.
+Prevent this from happening by calling the Kreeger Law firm.
 We have extensive experience working with car accident victims like you.
 We know how to handle cases where there may be severe injuries or extreme damage, and understand the best way to represent you in your case.
 It is our commitment to you to hold the other party responsible through the careful application of the law.

 SACRAMENTO AUTO ACCIDENT LAWYERS